wja-no/line.js/README.md

 Then pull in the line.js script and stylesheet.
 Bam, you have a graph.

-Currently, line.js can draw simple line graphs and Edward Tufe-style sparklines.
+Currently, line.js can draw simple line graphs and Edward Tufte-style sparklines.
 Here is a demo with annotated source code:

 http://wja.no/e/line.js/demo.html